hannawong/ColXLM/README.md

-# Multilingual Information Retrieval Model for Document Search
+# Multilingual Information Retrieval Model for Yelp Search Engine

 Hi there! 👋 In this repository, we develop a Multilingual Information Retrieval model that support 15 different languages, and it will be used on Yelp search engine after further online experiments.